robertxa/Simple_Swath/README.rst

 Options/inputs are (option_names):

 #. raster_path (str)              : Path of the Raster to use.
-The raster needs to be projected; units should be meters
+The raster needs to be projected; the units of the grid should be meters (m)

 #. shapefile_path (str)           : Path of the shapefile to use to extract the profile.
 The shapefile should be in the same projection than the input raster